 The hip implants in question have been produced and sold since 2005, and are still on the market.
 If you have had hip replacement surgery at any time since 2005, and are now experiencing hip replacement problems, contact your orthopedic surgeon or the hospital where you had your surgery to find out whether you have one of the implants in question.
 Although a hip replacement recall is not currently underway for these implants, you are still entitled to this information.

-In order to protect your privacy, you may be asked to request this information in person.
+To protect your privacy, your hospital or doctor may require you to request this information in person.